ScottLogic/Technology-Carbon-Standard/pages/views/roles/data.md

 {% include categoryLabel.html label="CatD" %}

-{% include categoryItem.html item="CatDEndUserDevices" id="EndUserDevices" noLink=true %}
+{% include categoryItem.html item="CatDEndUserDevices" id="EndUserDevices" %}

 The same arguments for storage on servers (see above) apply to user devices (though embodied carbon can no longer be measured).
 However, electricity use for storage can be estimated, using the knowledge of the type and size of data stored, and the likely storage medium.
 (For instance, smartphones store data in flash storage, while laptops and desktops may use SSDs or HDDs.)

-{% include categoryItem.html item="CatDNetworkDataTransfer" id="NetworkTransfer" noLink=true %}
+{% include categoryItem.html item="CatDNetworkDataTransfer" id="NetworkTransfer" %}

 <!--What should we do about references?
 Footnotes, perhaps?-->
 <!--Add links to glossary-->